Stephanie loves trying out new recipes and sharing family favorites! If you enjoy these recipes, please be sure to share your rating below!

 This looks pretty good, though I'd have to substitute with gluten free tortillas because I have severe reactions to gluten.

-Susan Hazelton from Sunny Florida on October 11, 2018:
+Susan Hazelton from Northern New York on October 11, 2018:

 I love, love, love this.
 My diet is so restricted that I was concerned about this Thanksgiving when my family will be here for four days.
 Breakfast has always been a problem for me, creative-wise.
 You have given me some wonderful ideas.